JoelPM/prebid-td/README.md

 Some fraction of the demand is locked behind the TurtleDove curtain, we can't get a price signal out from behind the curtain, and publisher's need to stay in control of their business models while integrating different demand sources.

 This is remarkably similar to the GAM/AdX situation discussed before.
 We need a solution that allows publishers to own their business model, SSPs to control the logic specific to the demand they represent, and a way to do so in a blackbox environment.

-# Open Questions
-This raises the question of how GAM will integrate into the final selection layer in the browser and if it will help or hinder SSPs.
-If GAM were to provide an an API/adapter that integrated with Prebid.js this would be a good thing.
-If, on the other hand, GAM provides a tag library that directly invokes navigator.renderInterestGroupAd without allowing other SSPs to participate this would be bad.